Vietnamese Pickled Bean Sprouts with Garlic Chives (Dưa Giá)

 Instructions

-1. Wash the vegetables thoroughly and drain dry.
+1. Prepare veggies: Wash the vegetables thoroughly and drain dry.
 Pick up off any loose stringy ends of the bean sprouts and discard.
 Cut the garlic chives into 1.5-inch segments.
 Slice the chili peppers.
 Transfer everything to a large mixing bowl and set aside.

-2. Make the brine.
-In a large bowl, mix together water, sugar, salt, and vinegar until completely dissolved.
+2. Make the brine: In a large bowl, mix together water, sugar, salt, and vinegar until completely dissolved.

-3. Add brine to the vegetables.
-Toss until evenly coated and set aside for 30 minutes to wilt for easier handling.
+3. Add brine to the vegetables: Toss until evenly coated and set aside for 30 minutes to wilt for easier handling.

-4. Transfer vegetables to a container with a lid.
+4. Pickle: Transfer vegetables to a container with a lid.
 Pour brine over the vegetables, making sure it completely covers the vegetables.
-If needed, put weights on the vegetables to keep it submerged.
+If needed, put weights on the vegetables to keep them submerged.
 I like to use a small ziplock bag with a bit of water.
 If using a ziploc bag with water, make sure that the bag is sealed tight to prevent water from leaking into the container.
 Cover the container with a lid and store in the fridge.
 The vegetables are ready to eat in one day.
 Pickled bean sprouts can keep in the fridge for up to three weeks.